The Booker Prize Foundation is a registered charity (no 1090049) established in 2002.

 - Professor Louise Richardson – Vice Chancellor of the University of Oxford

-As well as awarding the Man Booker Prize and the Man Booker International Prize, the Booker Prize Foundation also works to promote the art of literature for the public benefit through various schemes, initiatives and projects.
+As well as awarding The Booker Prize and The International Booker Prize, The Booker Prize Foundation works to promote the art of literature for the public benefit through various schemes, initiatives and projects.

 The Foundation supports a diverse range of activities which promote and foster literature, and has a special interest in encouraging reading of high quality contemporary fiction.